Nexusmeister/NexusAktiv/README.md

 # AktivCrawler
-This repo is for crawling and processing the data of the WKBV (Württembergischer Kegel- und Bowlingverband e.V.) match service wkbv-aktiv.
+This repo is for crawling and processing the data of the WKBV (Württembergischer Kegler- und Bowlingverband e.V.) match service wkbv-aktiv.

 # Why?
 The transparency and usability of the original software is far beyond of good and modern.
 Historical and deep processing of match data is not possible.